Why API Plays an Advanced Role in eCommerce

 Business scenarios require the acquisition of data from multiple sources.
 For example, to display a product page you need to collect data from the catalog (product details), pricing (prices), inventory (stocks), marketing (promotions) and other apps and storages.

 In order for the client touchpoint to work properly with data, you need to consolidate all these data according to your business scenario and pack it in an API with a structure that is close to the business context.
 For example, a business scenario may require delivering all product business data (properties, description, price, discount, stock) by one command.
 Also, the data should be enriched.
 You need to add SEO, thumbnails, product specs, descriptions, etc.

 The touchpoint can load the information from multiple APIs (let’s call them A API, B API, C API, etc.), and aggregate them by itself.
 However, this approach requires the implementation of orchestration feature for each client app request to the server.
 When the number of requests between the client and the server increases, such kind of architecture could be hindering the overall system performance.
-This interaction model is illustrated in the following diagram:

 In order to reduce the chattiness inherent in the API, the discrete requests in the diagram above should be collapsed into a single request optimized for a particular client.
 The benefit is that the device then suffers only once from WAN latency and that it leverages the low latency and more powerful hardware server-side.
 As a side effect, this also puts an end to the redundancies that occur with each incoming request.

 A single optimized request, such as on the second diagram, should embrace server-side parallelism to at least the same level as previously achieved, through multiple network requests from the client.
 Because the server-side parallelized requests are running in the same network, each one should be more performant than if it was executed from the client app.

 The universal API working perfectly for any ecommerce operation is more challenging to build than a set of specialized APIs.
 For example, ecommerce experience can be split into several types: